The Legend of Sun Knight: The Twelve Holy Knights (38th Gen)

 The Twelve Holy Knights are the representatives of the God of Light, and the most powerful members of the Church of the God of Light.
-They’re evenly divided into two factions, ‘warm-hearted’ and ‘cold-hearted,' and their order of command is aligned accordingly.
+They are evenly divided into two factions, 'warm-hearted' and 'cold-hearted,' and their order of command is aligned accordingly.
 Each of the Twelve Holy Knights leads a platoon of one vice-captain and twenty-four unranked holy knights.
 Their faith allows them to use Holy Light, a magic unique to the followers of the God of Light.